Program in Archaeology

 The Program in Archaeology is designed to provide students with an interdisciplinary foundation in archaeology—the study of the material remains of the past—and to equip students to use archaeological evidence in other fields of inquiry.
 The program offers courses that cover many cultures and periods, including Egypt, the Near East, Greece, Rome, and the Americas.
-It encourages a deep integration of the humanities and the sciences, and promotes the awareness of issues of cultural heritage.
+It encourages a deep integration of the humanities, the sciences, and the engineering, and promotes the awareness of issues of cultural heritage.

-Once subfields of ancient art or ancient history, archaeology today embraces anthropological approaches as well as the physical and social sciences.
-Technology has transformed the practice of archaeology, with tools such as ground-penetrating radar, GIS, and photogrammetry offering new insights.
+Once a subfield of ancient art or ancient history, archaeology today embraces anthropological approaches as well as the physical and social sciences.
+Technology has transformed the practice of archaeology, with tools such as ground-penetrating radar (GPR), geographic information system (GIS), and photogrammetry offering new insights.
 Yet archaeology is not just concerned with uncovering and understanding the past; it is also devoted to protecting it.
 Rampant looting and the destruction of sites have placed archaeologists at the forefront of discussions on cultural heritage.
 Many of the program courses, therefore, including the required methods course (ART 401), highlight ethical and political dimensions of archaeology.

 The program is open to all majors.
 Students ideally should apply to the program during their sophomore year, but may join it at any time during their undergraduate career.
-They may apply through the Art and Archaeology website, or by writing to the Director.
+They may apply through the Art & Archaeology website, or by writing to the program director.

 In order to gain admission, a student must have taken any one of the courses offered by the program (see list below).
 Appropriate Freshman Seminars or Writing Seminars may fulfill the requirement, with the program director's approval.

 Program of Study

 The program aims to provide a broad introduction to the field of archaeology and to allow students to pursue archaeological interests that complement their research in other disciplines.
 The core course and fieldwork requirement ensure breadth and provide a theoretical and methodological foundation for further study.
 The remaining courses should be selected in consultation with the program director and students' department advisers, so that students may tailor their study.